Overall the Chihuahua breed is relatively healthy. They live the longest of all the dog breeds and sometimes even make it into their twenties!

 With proper treatment though, a dog with CHF can live for years and have a relatively normal life.

-Find out more about it here: Congestive Heart Failure
+Read more about Congestive Heart Failure.

 Tracheal Collapse

 In this condition, the dog’s windpipe weakens and collapses, causing the dog to chronically cough and wheeze.
 It can be quite serious.
-You can read more about it here Tracheal Collapse

-Paula Simons, DVM
+DVM

 Amanda